 If you’re planning a holiday while you’re pregnant, the best time is the middle trimester (weeks 13-26).
 By this time, the queasiness of early pregnancy should be passing and the risk of miscarriage has fallen.

 Remember to take your maternity notes with you whenever you’re away from home for a couple of days or longer, in case you need to seek medical help.
-Most airlines won’t let you fly if you are within about a month of your due date, and some will require a letter from your GP saying you’re fit to fly when you’re seven months pregnant.
+Most airlines won’t let you fly if you are within about a month of your due date, and some will require a letter from your GP or midwife saying you’re fit to fly when you’re seven months pregnant.
 Check with the airline before you book.